 - To make things simpler, you get an easy installation of Apache Tomcat,

 - Liquid Web has excellent support via chat, email, and phone.

-- All plans include a free Cloudflare CDN too.
+- All plans include a free Cloudflare Content Delivery Network (CDN) too.

 It seems that the provider has quite a lot of resources to offer, which justifies the slightly above average price.
-As for cost, Liquid Web has 4 plans priced from $15 to $95/month for 2-year subscriptions.
+As for cost, Liquid Web has 4 plans priced from $25.00 to $105.00/month for 2-year subscriptions.
 Keep in mind this is a special introductory offer only.

 In terms of resources, you get from 2 to 16 GB of RAM, 40 to 200 GB of SSD storage, 10TB of bandwidth, and InterWorx included, while access to Plesk and cPanel costs extra.
 More so, all 4 plans include a free SSL, firewalls, DDoS protection, and monitoring.